calendar42/Calendar42-documentation/rest-api/oAuth-authorization.md

 # oAuth

-C42 Platform allows to use oAuth 2.0 protocol to authenticate.
-C42 supports common oAuth 2.0 scenarios such as those for web server, installed, and client-side applications.

 This page gives an overview of the oAuth 2.0 authorization scenarios that C42 supports, and provides links to more detailed content.
 For details about using oAuth 2.0 for authentication, see OpenID Connect.

 All applications follow a basic pattern when accessing to C42 API using oAuth 2.0:

 **Obtain oAuth 2.0 credentials from C42**

   It is required to contact C42 to obtain oAuth 2.0 credentials such as a client *ID* and client *secret*.
 Both are known by C42 and the application.
 The set of values changes based on what type of application is being built.
-E.g. a JavaScript application does not require a secret, but a web server application does.
+E.g. a JavaScript applications do not require a secret, but a web server application does.

   [Request oAuth Access](/rest-api/api-tokens/)

 **Obtain an access token from the C42 Authorization Server**

-  The user should be sent to the C42oAuth page with the `service_id`, `grant_type` and `redirect_uri`.
-There he will be able to login/register and allow your app to access to his C42 information.
+  The user should be sent to the C42 oAuth page with the parameters `service_id`, `grant_type` and `redirect_uri`.
+There the user will be able to login/register and allow your app to access to his C42 information.

-  After the user will be redirected to the `redirect_uri` with a `code` as a parameter in the url.
-That code is the one that should be used to get the access token.
+  After the user is successfully logged in, he will be directed to the `redirect_uri` with a `code` as a parameter in the url.
+That code should then be used to get the actual access token for that user on the C42 platform.

-  Internet is a very good place to find different examples about how to consume an API using the oAuth authentication system.
+  All over the web different examples about how to consume an API using oAuth can be found.

-  We provide of an example made with nodeJS: [C42-node-oauth](https://github.com/calendar42/c42-node-oauth)
+  We provide of an example made with nodeJS that also includes an extension dubbed "Silent oAuth Authentication": [C42-node-oauth](https://github.com/calendar42/c42-node-oauth)

-  Some other examples found in the net:
+  Some plain oAuth implementations are:

   * [Java](https://github.com/google/google-oauth-java-client)
   * [Python requests-oauthlib](http://requests-oauthlib.readthedocs.org/)